 Also shown is that members of The Organization of the Petroleum Exporting Countries (OPEC), an intergovernmental organization of 13 countries (Algeria, Angola, Congo, Equatorial Guinea, Gabon, Iran, Iraq, Kuwait, Libya, Nigeria, Saudi Arabia, United Arab Emirates, and Venezuela), represent a major source of supply and have the ability to move prices, based on their agreed-upon daily production.

 WTI Strip Prices Increase

-The oil price curve remains in “backwardation” reflecting the market’s expectation of lower future sport prices.
+As shown, the oil price curve remains in a state of “backwardation,” reflecting the market’s expectation of lower future spot prices.

 Oil Price Outlook

-The price distribution below shows the crude oil spot price on June 1, 2021, as well as the predicted crude oil prices based on options and futures markets.
-The blue lines are within one standard deviation (σ) of the mean, and the red lines are within two standard deviations.
+The price distribution below shows the crude oil spot price on June 1, 2022, as well as the predicted crude oil prices based on options and futures markets.
+Blue lines are within one standard deviation (σ) of the mean, red lines are within two standard deviations.

 For more information, contact:

 Vantage Point Advisors